SnehaU-s/Fraud-Detection-System-using-Salesforce/README.md

-# Phase 2 - Salesforce Setup

-## What was done:
-- Created **Fraud Detection App**
-- Created **Fraud Case** custom object
-- Added key fields: Transaction ID, Amount, Account Number, Risk Level, Status
-- Created **Fraud Case Tab** in the app

-## Why:
-Allows analysts and auditors to track, monitor, and investigate fraudulent transactions efficiently.
+The Fraud Detection System in Salesforce is designed to efficiently track, monitor, and manage potentially fraudulent financial transactions.
+The system uses a custom object, Fraud Case, with key fields such as Transaction ID, Amount, Account Number, Risk Level, Status, and Fraud Type.
+Declarative automation, including Workflow Rules, Process Builder, Email Alerts, Task Assignments, and Approval Processes, ensures high-risk cases are flagged, notifications are sent, and analysts are assigned tasks automatically.
+A customized Lightning App and Record Page provide a user-friendly interface, while Reports and Dashboards allow real-time monitoring of fraud trends.
+All functionality is implemented without Apex code, ensuring a maintainable, fully functional system ready for demonstration, with future enhancements planned for integrations and advanced UI features.